cli/cli/README.md

 MSI installers are available for download on the [releases page][].

-### Github Actions
+### GitHub Actions

-GitHub CLI comes pre-installed in all [Github-Hosted Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).
+GitHub CLI comes pre-installed in all [GitHub-Hosted Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).

 ### Other platforms